 Since 2012, the number of overdose deaths in Victoria involving pharmaceutical medicines has exceeded the road toll.

 SafeScript is new computer software that allows prescription records for some high-risk medicines to be transmitted in real-time to a centralised database, which can then be accessed by doctors and pharmacists during a consultation.

 The SafeScript system will enable doctors and pharmacists to make safer clinical decisions and identify circumstances where patients may be receiving high-risk medicines beyond medical need.
 It will also facilitate the early identification, treatment and support for patients who are developing signs of dependence.

 After a trial in Western Victoria PHN's catchment, SafeScript is now available to the rest of Victoria.
-From April 2020, it will be mandatory for prescribers and pharmacists to check SafeScript when writing or dispensing a prescription for certain high-risk medicines.
+From April 2020, it will be mandatory for all Victorian prescribers and pharmacists to check SafeScript when either writing or dispensing a prescription for certain high-risk medicines.